-This informant-based rating scale is designed to assist in the assessment of children who have been diagnosed with a pervasive developmental disorder (PDD) as defined by the DSM-IV™.
+This informant-based rating scale is designed to assist in the assessment of children who have been diagnosed with autism spectrum disorder (ASD).

 Features and benefits

-- Unlike existing assessments for autism/PDD, the PDDBI was developed to assess both problem behaviors as well as appropriate social, language, and learning/memory skills.
+- Unlike existing assessments for ASD, the PDDBI was developed to assess both problem behaviors as well as appropriate social, language, and learning/memory skills.

 - Age-standardized scores for parent and teacher ratings are provided.